 Other feeding issues

-Unless your health care provider tells you otherwise, it's OK to give your baby cow's milk after his first birthday.
+Unless your health care provider tells you otherwise, it's OK to give your baby cow's milk after her first birthday.
 Give your baby only whole milk until age 2.
 Your baby needs the extra fat in whole milk.

 Check with your health care provider is you think your baby has a milk allergy.